This post may contain affiliate links. Please read our disclosure policy.

 Make Ahead:

-• Prep the ingredients: Peel and chop the potatoes and chill in a large bowl of ice water for up to 4 hours prior to boiling.
-Just make sure to keep the water cold.
+• Prep the ingredients: Peel and chop the potatoes and chill in a large pot or bowl of ice-cold water for up to 4 hours before boiling.
+Or cover and refrigerate for up to 24 hours.

-• Make earlier in the day: simply keep the potatoes warm in a slow cooker until ready to serve!
+• Make earlier in the day: keep the potatoes warm in a slow cooker until ready to serve.

 Nutrition